sebgur/SDev.Python/README.md

 ## AAD Monte-Carlo

 In script ./projects/aad/aad_mc.py, we show how to calculate 1st and 2nd order Greeks on a Monte-Carlo simulation of Black-Scholes model (1 asset) using AAD.
 We compare the results with standard Monte-Carlo Greeks by Finite Differences and the closed-form.
 We make use of payoff smoothers for both AAD and Standard MC.

+In ./projects/aad/aad_mc_nd.py, we compare AAD to standard MC and Closed-Form on a product with generic dimension.
+We can then benchmark the performance of AAD compared to MC bump-based sensitivities varying dimension and number of simulations.

 ## Other Tools